From Dust: Reception

 From Dust received generally favourable reviews.
 Metacritic ranks the PC, PlayStation 3, and Xbox 360 versions of the game with scores of 76, 80, and 81, respectively.
 The creator of Populous, Peter Molyneux, also had a good impression of the game.

 The game's gameplay was commented on positively by critics.
 Its controls were praised for being simple, intuitive, accessible, and smooth, though some critics noted that the cursor sometimes suffers from fidgeting and lacks precision.
 Liam Martin of Digital Spy added that such controls made the game relatively relaxing to play.
 The game's simulation received critical acclaim.
 As it allows players to modify the terrain freely, and there are multiple solutions to a problem, many reviewers believed that the game encourages creativity, and that it is a "true sandbox game", with some even calling it more open than typical open world games.
-However, Ryan Winterhalter from 1UP.com criticized the game for its lack of a free sandbox mode, and Jim Sterling from Destructoid called the manipulation mechanic "boring".
+However, Ryan Winterhalter from 1UP.com criticized the game for its lack of a free sandbox mode, and James Stephanie Sterling from Destructoid called the manipulation mechanic "boring".

 The game's visuals were also praised.
 The natural disaster scenes were described as breathtaking and stunning, with critics being impressed by the game's sense of scale.
 Eurogamers Oli Welsh echoed this comment as he further described the game's visuals as "strange" and "organic", comparing it to the work of French cartoonist Jean Giraud.
 Annette Gonzalez of Game Informer similarly appreciated the visuals and the morphing effects, while Keza MacDonald of IGN described the game's overall presentation as "gorgeous, ethereal, occasionally menacing".

 The game's mission design received mixed reviews.
 Martin criticized the limited geographical variety of each level, but Welsh applauded the map variety, adding that each level feels different, as ideas were never identical.
 He further praised the game's portrayal of nature, describing it as "elegantly expressed".
 Gonzalez added that the game's variety was sufficient, and is successful in keeping the game interesting.
 Some critics criticized the game's difficulty curve, and added that the later levels can be frustrating as they are significantly more challenging and demand high levels of time management.
 Winterhalter however, criticized the first half of the game, calling it a "tutorial" that must be endured before reaching the better missions, while describing the latter half as addictive.
 Justin McElroy from Joystiq added that the natural disasters featured are way too unpredictable, and lamented that the game had failed to provide players enough clues when the player failed and destroyed the entire tribe.
 Tom Francis of PC Gamer echoed similar statements, that the game seldom notified players of their mistakes, and that levels are excessively trial-and-error and feel too stressful for players to play.